BackToTheCode/vm-ui-library.package/README.md

 ## Process

-- Firstly, simple wireframes were drawn on paper to help the author understand the necessary flows [`Wireframes - InvisionApp`](https://projects.invisionapp.com/boards/FD3XNJ8SM8Q/).
+- Firstly, simple wireframes were drawn on paper to help the author understand the necessary flows [`Wireframes - InvisionApp`](https://projects.invisionapp.com/boards/FD3XNJ8SM8Q/)
-- Secondly, a kanban board was prepared populated with all the necessary tickets [`MCD Vault Manager Board`](https://trello.com/b/H0NV22h9/mcd-vault-manager).
+- Secondly, a kanban board was prepared populated with all the necessary tickets [`MCD Vault Manager Board`](https://trello.com/b/H0NV22h9/mcd-vault-manager)
-- Thirdly, setup storybook to create a design-system for the tool [`MCD Vault Manager Design System`](https://adoring-leavitt-ad4453.netlify.com).
+- Thirdly, setup storybook to create a design-system for the tool [`MCD Vault Manager Design System`](https://adoring-leavitt-ad4453.netlify.com)
-- Finally, built out the tool itself using Next.JS / Dai.js and an array of other tools and libraries.
+- Finally, built out the tool itself using Next.JS / Dai.js and an array of other tools and libraries

 ## Technology